anaandreis/anaandreis/README.md

 ### Hi there, I'm Ana 👋

-#### I'm a junior android developer from Brazil with a previous professional experience in movies post-production.</h3>
+#### I'm a junior android developer from Brazil passionate for knowledge with an unuasual professional background in movies post-production.
+#### Currently studying Environmental Sciences, I'm seeking to use technology for innovative solutions in this field. </h3>

 - 🔭 I’m currently working on **My Research App**

-- 🌱 I’m currently learning **Flutter and Python**
+- 🌱 I’m currently learning **Flutter, Python and QGIS**

 #### Connect with me!
 <p align="left">